acm-uiuc/til/_til/ruby/create-a-hash-from-an-array-of-arrays.md

+---
-# Create A Hash From An Array Of Arrays
+title: Create A Hash From An Array Of Arrays
+category: ruby
+---

 The `::[]` method on the `Hash` class allows you to succinctly create a hash from an array of arrays -- or rather an array of tuples which are key value